-As part of the activities in support of gender equality, in 2015, Enel joined the "Women Empowerment Principles", an initiative promoted by the UN Global Compact and UN Women and aimed at encouraging gender equality, by adopting the seven key principles on the promotion of equal working conditions for women in business.
-In the same year, Enel adopted a specific corporate policy on "diversity and inclusion".
+Enel's commitment to gender equality was formalized in 2015, with its adherence to the "Women Empowerment Principles", the seven principles promoted by the UN Global Compact and UN Women that aim to ensure equal working conditions for women in business.
+In the same year Enel adopted a specific corporate policy on "diversity and inclusion".

 Such policy establishes the fundamental principles of non-discrimination, equal opportunities and equal dignity in respect to all kinds of diversities, inclusion, and balance between private and professional life.
-It still represents the reference point in guiding the Group's activities related to "diversity and inclusion", encouraging specific initiatives aimed at enhancing diversity in all its profiles, with particular reference to gender, age, nationality and disability, as well as recognising the importance of spreading the culture of inclusion within the corporate organization.
+It still represents the reference point in guiding the Group's activities related to "diversity and inclusion", encouraging specific initiatives aimed at enhancing diversity in all its profiles, with particular reference to gender, age, nationality and disability, as well as recognizing the importance of spreading the culture of inclusion within the corporate organization.

-Particularly, in order to promote equal opportunities between genders the policy identifies specific actions, aimed at:
+Particularly, in order to promote equal opportunities between genders the policy identifies specific actions, aimed

-- ensuring a fair gender representation in the personnel "staffing" and "recruiting" processes, contributing over the last years to a constant increase in women representation within the external selection baskets, which has reached a level of more than 50% in 2022; - developing programmes that promote the participation of female students in so-called STEM faculties (i.e., science, technology, engineering, mathematics).
-In this regard, the global "Back to School" project should be noted, as well as the numerous local projects active in the main countries where Enel Group is located, with a steady and significant increase in the overall number of female students involved in recent years; - enhancing the experience of parenting through the "parental program" project, active in all geographic areas in which the Enel Group operates, as well as by means of numerous initiatives and actions, even more progressive than the provisions of local regulations and the global offer of a minimum standard of days for maternity leave.
+- ensuring a fair gender representation in the personnel "staffing" and "recruiting" processes, contributing over the last years to a constant increase in women representation within the external selection baskets, which in 2023 has continued to stand at a level of more than 50%: - developing programs that promote the participation of female students in so-called STEM faculties (i.e., science, technology, engineering, mathematics).
+In this regard, the global "Back to School" project should be noted, as well as the numerous local projects active in the main countries where Enel Group is located, with a steady and significant increase in the overall number of female students involved in recent years;

+enhancing the experience of parenting through ad hoc initiatives such as the "parental program", active in all geographic areas in which the Enel Group operates.
+It should be noted the global offer of a minimum standard of days for maternity leave, improving on the provisions of local regulations.

 Still on gender diversity, specific measures are in place to promote salary equity and the growth of women in managerial positions, and initiatives, at local and global level, are also promoted to support the female empowerment.
+As a result of these initiatives, a steady increase in the number of women in succession plans for managerial positions was also achieved during 2023; in this context, it should also be noted that the Group's 2023 LTI Plan includes a special performance target concerning the percentage of women in top management succession plans at the end of 2025

-In order to promote flexibility and integration between private and professional life, in almost all countries where the Group is present, from several years smart working has also been active, extended from 2020 to all employees in charge of activities that can be performed remotely; during 2022 more than 36,000 employees benefited from such way of working.
+In order to promote flexibility and integration between private and professional life, in almost all countries where the Group is present, from several years smart working has also been active, extended from 2020 to all employees in charge of activities that can be performed remotely; during 2023 about 36,000 employees have worked in a hybrid mode, alternating between smart working and in-presence activities.

 In recent years, an intense awareness-raising activity has also been carried out to spread and strengthen culture on inclusion at every level and organizational context, through communication campaigns and dedicated global and local events.
-In particular, an awareness campaign on the issue of bias was completed in 2022, which regarded all countries in which the Group operates.
-Similarly, an ad hoc training course on harassment in the workplace was provided to all Group's employees.
+In particular, an awareness campaign on the issue of bias was relaunched in 2023 in all countries in which the Group operates.